Challenges and Prize Competitions

 3. As we’ve seen in other indicators, Field agencies are lagging behind on technology challenges, with the exception of the Bureau of Reclamation, which leads all environmental agencies with 11 technology challenges offered in this window.

 4. The most striking difference between benchmark and environmental agencies is among Research agencies.
-NASA and NIH offered 66 technology challenges between them, NOAA and USGS offered 2.
+NASA and NIH offered 69 technology challenges between them, NOAA offered 2 and USGS none.

 Environmental Agencies Underutilize Technology Challenges*^